 Rhododendrons and Azaleas later in the month (4 to 6 weeks to force)

 Spirea (4 weeks to force)

 What is winter pruning?
 Pruning deciduous plants in the winter promotes fast regrowth in the spring, as most plants are dormant during the winter.
 It's also easier to see the shape of deciduous plants in the winter, since their foliage is gone.
 When pruning:

-First prune out dead and diseased branches.
+1. Prune out dead and diseased branches.